Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Results

 \subsection{Dislocation core energies and structures}

 Core structures of 30\textdegree{} synchro-Shockley dislocations were analyzed and the corresponding core energies were calculated according to EQU. \eqref{e1}.
 Two types of 30\textdegree{} synchro-Shockley dislocations with Burgers vectors of $\frac{1}{3} [ 0 \bar{1} 1 0 ]$ (partial II) were obtained after the energy minimization of the perfect screw dislocations.
 Both core structures of partial I (FIG. \ref{fig1}(b)) and II (FIG. \ref{fig1}(c)) were observed in Laves crystal structures experimentally \cite{chisholm2005dislocations,zhang2011undulating,cheng2021atomic}.
 Dislocation core energies of partial I and partial II were calculated by extra\-polating the far-field elastic energy back to the chosen cutoff radius $b$, see FIG. \ref{fig1}(a).
 The excess in strain energy $E_\text{ESE}$ was plotted against logarithm of the ratio of $R/b$ in FIG. \ref{fig1}(a).
-The deviation of potential energy within the radius $R<2b$ is significant as shown in FIG. \ref{fig1}(b-c) and FIG. S1(b-c).
-In contrast, the atoms belonging to the stacking faults show less energy deviation due to the low stacking fault energies of the Laves phases ($E_\text{SF}^\text{CaMg\textsubscript{2}}$=14 mJ/$\text{m}^\text{2}$ and $E_\text{SF}^\text{CaAl\textsubscript{2}}$=52 mJ/$\text{m}^\text{2}$).
+The deviation of potential energy within the radius $R<2b$ is significant as shown in FIG. \ref{fig1}(b-c) (and FIG. S1(b-c) in \cite{SuppMat}).
+In contrast, the atoms belonging to the stacking faults show less energy deviation due to the low stacking fault energies of the Laves phases ($\gamma_\text{SF}^\text{CaMg\textsubscript{2}}$=14 mJ/$\text{m}^\text{2}$ and $\gamma_\text{SF}^\text{CaAl\textsubscript{2}}$=52 mJ/$\text{m}^\text{2}$).
 The slope of the total energy $E_\text{tot}$ versus ln($R/b$) is close to linear for radii $R$ significantly larger than the core region except when $R$ approaches the semi-fixed boundary, which is in agreement with elasticity theory.
 A linear model was fitted to the data of $E_\text{ESE}$ vs. $\ln R/b$ from 5$b$ to 100$b$.
-An elasticity coefficient ($K$/($b^\text{2}/4\pi$)=27.8 GPa) was obtained, which is less than 2\% deviation from the theoretical $K$ value ($K_\text{elast}^\text{30\textdegree}$/($b^\text{2}/4\pi$)=27.3 GPa) calculated using the elastic constants of the interatomic potential:
+An elasticity coefficient ($K$/($b^\text{2}/4\pi$)=27.8 GPa) was obtained, which is less than 2\% deviation from the theoretical $K$ value ($K_\text{elast}^\text{30\textdegree}$/($b^\text{2}/4\pi$)=27.3 GPa) calculated considering basal plane isotropy in hexagonal crystals \cite{anderson2017theory} and using the elastic constants of the interatomic potential (see TABLE S I in \cite{SuppMat}):